MPh-py/MPh/docs/tutorial.md

 different studies that have separate solutions and datasets associated along with them.
 When not named specifically, the default dataset is used.
 That generally refers to the study defined first, here "static".
-The default dataset is the one resulting from that study, here (inconsistently) named "electrostatic".
+The default dataset is the one resulting from that study, here — inconsistently — named "electrostatic".
 ```python
 >>> model.datasets()
 ['electrostatic', 'time-dependent', 'parametric sweep']
 ```

 Now let's look at the time dependence.
-The two media in this model have a small, but finite conductivity, leading to leakage currents.
+The two media in this model have a small, but finite conductivity, leading to leakage currents in the long run.
 As the two conductivities also differ in value, charges will accumulate at the interface between the media.
 This interface charge leads to a gradual relaxation of the total capacitance over time.
-We can see    that from its value at the first and last time step.
+We can tell that from its value at the first and last time step.
 ```python
 >>> C = '2*ec.intWe/U^2'
 >>> model.evaluate(C, 'pF', 'time-dependent', 'first')